Crude Wednesday: An Inventory Report

 Here is a quick recap of several estimates pulled from StreetInsider:

-Crude Inventory -1.75M Barrels vs -2.47M Expected
+Crude Inventory -1.75M Barrels vs. -2.47M Expected

-- Cushing +35K vs -399K
+- Cushing +35K vs. -399K

-- Gasoline -413K vs -924K
+- Gasoline -413K vs. -924K

-- Distillate -1.94M vs -1.54M
+- Distillate -1.94M vs. -1.54M

 For the week, crude oil inventories declined by ~1.8 mmb for the sixth week in a row helped by rising refinery inputs and a large bump in exports.
 Refinery inputs rose by ~363 tb/d to 17,122 tb/d.
 On an average basis, refinery inputs for 2017 are ~17.1 mmb/d vs. 2016 16.1 mmb/d.
 This is indeed positive as it indicates healthy crude oil demand headed into a seasonally strong period.
 Export volumes also supported the draw as volume rose by ~393 tb/d to ~1.1 mmb/d.
 Total export volumes have been rising over the two-year period, yet another indication of healthy global crude oil demand.

 I'm considering the possibility of the bump in exports to be indicative of stronger Chinese demand as the Chinese have been notable buyers of US crude.
-This is important as it could point to notable positives for crude including: (a.) relative strength in the Chinese economy, (b.) strong export demand for rising US Shale production.
+This is important as it could point to notable positives for crude including: (a.) relative strength in the Chinese economy, (b.) strong export demand for rising US shale production.

 Product Flows